Understanding Bible Covenants! Part 1 Covenants and Marriage!

 Jer 31:31 Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah:

-Let’s get back to our subject, what is a covenant?
-If we look in the dictionary we can see several definitions for the word covenant.
+Let’s get into today’s main subject of “what is a GOD/BIBLE covenant?”
+If we look in the dictionary we can learn several definitions for the word covenant.
 The basic definition of the word covenant is a formal sealed agreement or legal contract.
-In many commercial loans from banks, the legal document produced between the bank and the customer making the loan often times contains a list of covenants.
+In many commercial loans from banks, the legal document produced between the bank and the commercial customer making the loan, often times contains a list of covenants.
 These are usually legal stipulations, restrictions and requirements concerning the terms and usages of the money that is loaned.
-However, this type of covenant does not accurately represent a Bible covenant.
+However, this type of covenant does not fully represent a Bible covenant.
 Then if you’ve ever bought a piece of property in an established organized neighborhood or development, most of the time the property comes with a set of covenants.
 These are usually restrictions and rules of property usage.
 These often time will tell you what kind of fences you can build, what kind of buildings you can add, even what colors you can paint your house.
-This also does not represent a Bible covenant.
+This also does not represent a real Bible covenant.

 The Hebrew word translated as covenant occurs approximately 284 times in the Old Testament.
-This Hebrew word is H1295 according to the Strong’s and it has the following definition:
+This Hebrew word is H1295 and according to the Strong’s Concordance it has the following definition:

 From H1262 (in the sense of cutting (like H1254)); a compact (because made by passing between pieces of flesh): – confederacy, [con-]feder[-ate], covenant, league.

-You can also see by studying this subject that there are different strengths of covenants in the Bible.
-One of these is the blood covenant, which is the strongest covenant that can be made between any two individuals or parties.
-David made a blood covenant with Jonathan in the Old Testament.
-Even though Jonathan’s father Saul tried to kill David, David never retaliated against that family because of the covenant.
+We can also see by studying this subject that there are different strengths of covenants in the Bible.
+One of the greatest and strongest covenant types was the “blood covenant”.
+The blood covenant is the strongest covenant that can be made between any two individuals, nations or parties.
+A covenant without the cutting of blood is not as strong as a blood covenant but it is still was absolutely binding.
+For example, David made a covenant with Jonathan in the Old Testament (1 Sam 8:3).
+Even though Jonathan’s father Saul tried to kill David, David never retaliated against that family because of the covenant that was in effect.
 Even after Saul and Jonathan were killed, David tried to establish the blessings of the covenant with the descendants of Jonathan.
 You can read these accounts of David in 2 Samuel and it has a story of how David wanted to honor the covenant that he made with Jonathan.
 David sends out his people to find a crippled boy named Mephibosheth to confirm and establish his covenant with Jonathan.
 Mephibosheth was in hiding because he thought that David the king was going to kill him, but David just wanted to bless him.
 These are types and patterns of Jesus and the world.
-Jesus came and died to save the world and they are all afraid of Him becuase they think that He just wants to kill them also.
+Jesus came and died to save the world and they are all afraid of Him because they think that He just wants to kill them also.
 So we have a stand-off, the world is in hiding and those who are sent out to tell them that, Jesus loves them and wants to bless them because of the covenant.
 Mephibosheth was eventually brought to the king’s palace and given the best of the best.
 That was done only because of the covenant that David made with Jonathan, Mephibosheth enjoyed everything that David enjoyed.
-This is an example of a Bible covenant, a blood covenant that describes Jesus and the church.
+This is an example of a Bible covenant that identifies with Jesus and the church.

 Bible, covenants are always between two parties exactly like a marriage is only between a husband and a wife.
 It is important to note that covenants can be between a diverse type of individuals.
 You will understand this better as we go on in the series.
-God many times considers a group of people such as the nation of Israel to be identified corporately as a single entity, personality or even named individual.
-Everyone in the nation is treated the same, given the same benefits and blessings.
+God many times considers a group of people such as the natural nation of Israel or the church to be identified corporately as a single entity, personality and named individual.
+Everyone in the nation is treated the same and given the same benefits and blessings.

-Covenants can be between any of the following three groups or classifications of individuals:
+Covenants can be between any of the following four groups or classifications of individuals:

 1. spiritual being to another spiritual being or a spiritual group of beings